aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

   ```
    Knowlegde base contains information comprising of multiple csv files about product catalog, customer reviews for the products that can be recommended as well as future trends in clothing and style.
   ```
   - Once added, and you land back on Agent builder page, click on `Save` on top right and next, you can click on `Prepare` to prepare the agent to test the latest changes, on the right pane under `Test Agent`.
 Now, click `Save and Exit` next to Agent builder.
+Please note that when creating the agent, after inputting the instructions, make sure you save the configuration and double check the model and instructions privided to the agent as this might be reset within Bedrock console.
   - Once the agent configuration and building portion is completed, it's time to create an alias and version of your agent.
   - Click on `Create Alias` under Agent Overview page.
 In the `Aliases` section, enter a unique Alias name and provide an optional Description.
 In order to create a new version, choose `Create a new version and to associate it to this alias`.
   - Under Select throughput, select the option to let your agent run model inference at the rates set for your account, select `On-demand (ODT)`.